The Buzz on Observation Hives

 Either one of the sides or the top cover is removable.
 You have to have a way to get the frames of comb and bees in and out of the box!

-A feeder is an optional feature of a temporary observation hives.
+A bee feeder for honey bees is an optional feature for portable hives.
 If you make sure the chosen comb has some honey in the cells – they could be okay for a short time without one.

-For a larger or permanent hive, a feeder is typically located on the side of the hive and can be filled with sugar syrup or other bee feed.
+For a larger or permanent hive, a feeder is typically located on the side of the hive and can be filled with sugar water for bees.

 Choosing the Right Observation Hive